mnizol/ormpy/README.md

 without installing NORMA.

 ## Command-line use
-**ormpy** includes a command-line interface which can be exectued via the [ormpy](./ormpy) script.
+**ormpy** includes a command-line interface which can be executed via the [ormpy](./ormpy) script.
 Run `ormpy -h` for usage instructions.

 ## API Documentation